top of page

 No data available

-All six dissolved metals received very good scores (1.00) indicating that average concentrations were well below the water quality guideline values.
+All six Dissolved metals received high scores (1.00) and very good grades (A) indicating that average concentrations were well below the water quality guideline values.

 Gladstone Healthy Harbour Partnership GHHP report card